Reviewing flood protection costs in Ashburton

 • Hello, We were under the impression that Ecan had a established flood protection plan and had been implementing this.
 Why were we not ready for May floods, we feel let down by the previous flood plan.
 Ecan had been waiting for this flood ( Or this is what we were told when we questioned the removal of the burm that diverted the river away from the Milton Road River access point) and now you are asking for more money ?
 The access points into the river need to have a burm in the road to stop the flooding coming up the road and Milton Road south doesn't even have one. ( Proposed Class B) It looked like the plan relied on this burm in the river that diverted the flow and Ecan removed it and didn't put a burm in road to counter the removal.
 Then in May the river went straight up the road !
 Im sure other people have their stories as well and probably worse than ours ( we are still removing rubbish from our paddocks) So how is this extra money going to help when Ecan already had how many years to prepare for the last flood and failed ?

-Rere Keefe asked about 2 years ago
+Rere Keefe asked almost 3 years ago

 The May 2021 floods were an “overdesign” event for rural areas but performed well for Ashburton Town, which has a higher standard of protection.
 It is not cost-effective to provide a high standard of protection to all land.